 - Look for materials that have multiple use-cases, or for the material which matches the use-case of the piece.
 For durability, look for high abrasion-resistance, a hefty hand, and ideally some stretch.

-The material has to have some textural interest, never choose smooth and bland unless it’s absolutely necessary for a certain function.
+- The material has to have some textural interest.
+Only choose smooth and bland unless it’s absolutely necessary for a certain function.

 Aim for subtle impressiveness, not flash

-Choose fit to accentuate an athletic body.
-This also serves to flatter less athletic people.
-Follow body lines and attempt to eliminate excess fabric.
+- Design fit to follow body lines and attempt to eliminate excess fabric.

 New is good, but only after exhausting the old.

-Humans have been making clothing for a long time.
+- Humans have been making clothing for a long time.
 We’re standing on millenia of trial and error.
-Let’s be innovative when we can, but only after trying the best existing solution.
-Even then, aim for incremental improvement.
+Be innovative when we can, but only after trying the best existing solution.
+Aim for incremental and intentional improvement.
 100% + 1 = a damn good product.